-Fighting a global menace: Cancer's impact in poorer nationsJanuary 31st, 2013 by Alvin Powell in Cancer /
+Fighting a global menace: Cancer's impact in poorer nationsJanuary 31, 2013 by Alvin Powell in Medicine & Health / Cancer

 If the focus on cancer sometimes tilts toward its impact in rich, industrialized nations, statistics show that the disease is a scourge all around the world, with 95 percent of cancer deaths occurring in developing countries.